UMN-CMS/HGCal-RPi/README.md

 Boards are designated as readout or sync in `etc/rdoutpis` and `etc/syncpis`, and their respective code/fw is in `rdout/` and `sync/`.
 A number of shell scripts are provided to facilitate this process.

+There is a special timing hexaboard which requires a special configuration.
+The folder `timing_hexbd/` contains a special `hexbd_config.c` to deal with this.

 ## Table of Contents
   * [Instructions](#instructions)